 Birds

-If you’re interested in birds, there’s a good chance you’d like to be able to draw one.
-And because birds also come in all kinds of shapes, colours, and sizes, they can be a lot of fun to draw.
-Plus, you’ll also learn how to capture anatomical features that will help you draw other animals and wildlife – and even humans later on.
+If you’re interested in birds, there’s a good chance you’d like to be able to draw them.
+And because each species of bird looks so different, they can be a lot of fun to draw.
+Plus, it can also be an effective way to learn how to capture anatomical features, which is useful for drawing other animals – and even humans – too.

 Birds are beautifully complex creatures, and it can be intimidating to know where to start.
-So, it can be helpful to break down their form into simpler shapes.
-Study the basic shape of the bird and break that down into circles, triangles, and rectangles, like this tutorial from Adobe.
-Try not to get bogged down with detail, as capturing the bird’s shape and form is more important at this stage.
+For this reason, it’s worth breaking down their form into simpler shapes.
+Study the basic shape of the bird before dividing it into shapes like circles, triangles, and rectangles.
+Try not to get bogged down in the details, as capturing the bird’s shape and form is more important at this stage.
+This tutorial from Adobe will hopefully be a helpful place to start.

 5. Butterflies